Skip to Content

 This rainbow craft project was a little bit of an experiment for me.
 We’ve done bottlecap magnets, photo magnets, and clothespin magnets . . . but never magnets with Mod Podge and watercolor.

-You could use really any watercolors for this post, like the round ones in some of the pictures, which you can find at JoAnn’s for about $8.
-The colors are just slightly less vibrant, but they are still really beautiful.
+You could use really any watercolors for this post, such as the round ones in some of the picture.
+You can find them at JoAnn’s for about $8 (and even cheaper with a coupon).
+The colors are slightly less vibrant but still very beautiful.

 • Acrylic shapes